scy/dotfiles/README.md

   * change default profile to **Pro**
   * in the **Window** tab of the profile, change the default size to **160x40**
   * in the **Shell** tab of the profile, change the setting to **close the window when the shell exits without error**

+### On Windows

+* The default Windows console doesn't provide a visual bell, but the audible one is annoying.
+Therefore, mash Backspace in a bash for a few times to produce an audible bell.
+Then, right-click on the volume symbol in the task bar, choose "Open Volume Mixer" and mute "Console Window Host".